Quantum Elastic Network Models and their Application to Graphene: Application to 2D materials

 \section{Application to 2D materials}

-In this section, we will explain how the QENM algorithm can be applied to model two-dimensional materials.
+In \cite{babbush2023exponential}, the authors demonstrate the mapping of 1D coupled oscillator dynamics onto the Schrödinger equation.
+As noted earlier, extending this framework to higher dimensions, however, introduces cross-coordinate coupling.
+In a 2D lattice, for instance, the longitudinal and transverse degrees of freedom are no longer independent; a displacement in the $y$-direction inherently alters the restorative forces and subsequent motion in the $x$-direction due to the geometric constraints of the lattice.
+In this section, we analyze how the algorithm of \cite{babbush2023exponential} can be extended in $D>1$ dimensions, in which the motions in each coordinate are \emph{coupled}, and we explain how the QENM algorithm can be applied to model 2D materials.
 We focus on graphene for simplicity, but our procedure can easily be extended to represent other classes of two-dimensional materials, such as carbides or nitrides.

 As we discussed earlier, the procedure to load the initial velocities and positions is similar for different molecules, and depends on the practitioner's preferences.
 However, the methodology to apply the connectivity oracle is different on every molecule and depends on its structure.
 In the worst case, where the target molecule exhibits no structure, constructing the connectivity oracle requires $\Omega(N)$ time.
 If, on the other hand, the molecule exhibits periodicity or symmetries (e.g. crystalline molecules), then it is easier to construct these circuits by using a unit cell framework and quantum arithmetic (see our analysis in Sec. \ref{sec:connectivity_oracle}).